hdsdi3g/processlauncher/README.md

 Start process with Java, with more pratical tools.

 Tested on Windows 10 and Linux.
-Should be on on macOS.
+Should be ok on macOS.

 Please use Maven and Java 11 (OpenJDK) for build and test.